 Entrepreneurs Across Borders, Inc. (the Organization) is a start-up not-for-profit corporation incorporated in January 2019.
 The Organization serves to identify, curate and connect emerging entrepreneurs in developing countries with resources they need to create jobs, sustainable livelihood and equitable growth.

-For the years ended December 31, 2022 and 2021, the Organization's start-up activities and program initiatives have been delayed or extremely limited due to the Coronavirus Pandemic, which brought many restrictions and limited access to developing countries, particularly Jamaica, where the Organization's pilot program is based.
+For the years ended December 31, 2022, 2021 and 2020, the Organization's start-up activities and program initiatives were delayed or extremely limited due to the Coronavirus Pandemic, which brought many restrictions and limited access to developing countries, particularly Jamaica, where the Organization's pilot program is based.
 Such restrictions and limited access impeded development of the Organization's progress in demonstrating efficacy of their operating model, which in turn affected their ability to interact with donors to receive additional public support.
-The Organization resumed its pilot program, including in country activities and program initiatives starting December 2022, the results of which are expected to be more evident in 2023.
+The Organization resumed its pilot program, including in country activities and program initiatives starting December 2022.
+During 2023, the Organization hosted its first event, "Beyond the Beach" in Jamaica to bring together investors, Jamaican leaders and entrepreneurs to foster a new kind of global community that will provide access to capital, mentorship, and networks that emerging entrepreneurs need to be successful.
+Additionally, the Organization began work on a software platform that will identify, curate, and assess emerging entrepreneurs so that they can be connected to seasoned entrepreneurs in the Organization's network.
+Lastly, the Organization hosted the first of its annual Impact Tours where US based investors and entrepreneurs get a unique opportunity to engage with Jamaica and its micro and scalable entrepreneurs.